 Christmas is coming, and these hand-dipped reindeer Oreos are super easy and super fun to make with kids.
 I love making seasonal food.
-Reindeers tend to be a theme I have adopted for Christmas treats.
-Just check out my Reindeer Truffles, Reindeer Ice Cream Sandwiches and Nutter Butter Christmas treats.
-Food is just such a fun format for holiday celebration and design.
+Reindeer tend to be a theme I have adopted for Christmas treats.
+Just check out my Reindeer Truffles, Reindeer Ice Cream Sandwiches, and Nutter Butter Christmas treats.
+Food is just such a fun format for holiday celebrations and design.

 * Affiliate links provided for your convenience.
 Anything you purchase through these links helps to support Meaningful Mama and the free resources I provide.
 Thank you for choosing to support us.

 - Melt semi-sweet chocolate in double boiler, stirring often until the chocolate is smooth.
 Once melted, turn off the burner but keep the bowl over the steam.
 If you don’t have a double boiler you can always put a glass bowl over a normal pot.
 Essentially, you want the steam to be melting the chocolate.
 Alternatively, you can melt the chocolate in the microwave at 30-second intervals on 50% power, stirring in between cycles.
 I still like to keep my melted chocolate over steam to keep it from becoming chunky or hardening before you want it to.

 - Dip Oreo in chocolate and coat with a spoon.

 - Spoon coated Oreo out of chocolate and lay on parchment paper or a silicon baking mat.

 - You can smooth the chocolate on the top of the Oreo with a knife and wipe away excess chocolate around the base.